herrsmitty8128/PayrollCostingAudit/README.md

 # PayrollCostingAudit

-A program written in Python 3 to reconcile the detail payroll register to the detail costing reports produced by a certain cloud-based ERP payroll system.
+A program written in Python 3 to reconcile the detail payroll register to the detail costing reports produced by the Oracle Cloud ERP payroll system.
+The program performs the following audit steps on each payroll element for each employee in the detailed payroll register:

+- Validates the existence of all payroll and costing element names against a master list referred to as the "elements file".
+- Recalculates net pay for each employee on the payroll register.
+- Verifies that the correct general ledger accounts are debited and credited for each element on the costing file(s).
+- Verifies that all debits and credits balance for each payroll element for each employee on the costing file(s).
+- Reconciles the debits and credits for each pay element on the costing file(s) to the payroll register.

+Any situation that is inconsistent with the aforementioned items is treated by the program as an error or exception.
+The program outputs a spreadsheet with a tab for each of the following items:

+- A list of all entries on the payroll register and costing files(s) that are considered "problematic".
+- A correcting journal entry that can be posted to fix the problematic entries.
+- A log of all errors and exceptions encountered during the audit process.
+- A reconciliation in T-account format.

+The program will terminate and report an error if it encounters a run-time error.
+For example, if the element file or the config.json file are not properly updated or formatted.

 ## License